PlasmaPy/PlasmaPy/docs/atomic/functional.rst

 elements and isotopes that lack explicit charge information.

 >>> electric_charge('H')
+Traceback (most recent call last):
+  ...
-ChargeError: Charge information is required for integer_charge.
+plasmapy.utils.exceptions.ChargeError: Charge information is required for electric_charge.

 The standard atomic weight for the terrestrial environment may be accessed using `~plasmapy.atomic.standard_atomic_weight`.